New Strata Laws

 - A developer of a strata scheme, or a person connected with the developer, cannot be appointed as the strata managing agent for the scheme until 10 years after the registration of the strata plan

-JS Mueller & Co has a full understanding of the new strata laws and can assist you with new agreements to ensure you are in line with the new legislation.
+Our Strata Lawyers have a full understanding of the new strata laws and can assist you with new agreements in line with the new legislation.

 The right strata and building manager agreement can make a world of difference to strata schemes so